ThySeth/WastefulDB/README.md

 ___

 ## .update() (by identifier)
-#### Update a specific key within the specified file.
-If the key within the file doesn't exist, the function will automatically add the key as well as what was going to be changed.
+#### Searches the given or specified directory for the given ID and updates the given "key" with your "change".
+Set math to true for __simple__ math.
+Set the change to "undefined" to delete the specified key.
+A key which doesn't exist will be added automatically.
 Not recommended when serialization is enabled.
 ```js
 db.update({id: "1234", key: "id", change: "4321", math: false});
 ```